-Never assume that water in the backcountry (e.g., lakes, streams, rivers, springs) is safe to drink.
+Never assume that water in the backcountry like water from lakes, streams, rivers, or springs, is safe to drink.

 Use only boiled, treated, or bottled water for:

-The best way to make sure your water’s clean and safe is to filter it first, then boil it for at least 1 minute (5 minutes if the water is cloudy or has debris in it).
+The best way to make sure your backcountry water is clean and safe is to filter it first, then boil it for at least 1 minute.
+Boil your water for 5 minutes if it is cloudy or has debris in it.

-If you can’t boil your water, filter it first, and then use chemicals (e.g., iodine, chlorine).
-As a final step, use a UV (ultraviolet) light if you have one.
+If you can’t boil your water, filter it first and then use chemicals like iodine or chlorine to make it safer.
+As a final step, use an ultraviolet (UV) light if you have one.

-Portable water filters clean water by forcing it through a very fine strainer, trapping germs (e.g., bacteria, parasites, viruses) that can make you sick.
+Portable water filters clean water by forcing it through a very fine strainer (mesh).
+This can trap germs that can make you sick, like bacteria, parasites, and viruses.

-It’s important to get one that has the smallest holes in the mesh as possible (the holes are very tiny, measured in microns or 1 millionth of a meter).
+The holes in the filter are very small, measured in microns.
+It’s important to get a filter that has the smallest holes in the mesh as possible.
 Make sure your filter is 1 micron absolute or smaller.

-Don’t only rely on a water filter.
-Boil your water or use chemicals to make sure it’s safe to drink.
+Don’t rely on a water filter alone.
+After using a filter, boil your water or use chemicals to make sure it’s safe to drink.

 After you filter your water, boil it for at least 1 minute.
-If the water’s cloudy or has debris in it, boil it for at least 5 minutes.
+If the water is cloudy or has debris in it, boil it for at least 5 minutes.